robertorosero/pyhtonmig/Doc/library/warnings.rst

 User code can define additional warning categories by subclassing one of the standard warning categories.
 A warning category must always be a subclass of the :exc:`Warning` class.

-.. versionchanged:: 3.2
-   :exc:`DeprecationWarning` is ignored by default.

 .. _warning-filter: